MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

         1. **SCOM managed instance name**: Enter a name for your SCOM managed instance.
             >[!Note]
             >- The name of a SCOM managed instance can have only alphanumeric characters and be up to 10 characters.
-            >- A SCOM managed instance is equivalent to a System Center Operations Manager management group.
-Choose a name accordingly.
+            >- A SCOM managed instance is equivalent to a System Center Operations Manager management group, so choose a name accordingly.
         1. **Region**: Select a region near to you geographically so that latency between your agents and the SCOM managed instance is as low as possible.
 This region must also contain the virtual network.

         :::image type="Instance details" source="media/create-operations-manager-managed-instance/instance-details.png" alt-text="Screenshot that shows instance details for creating a SCOM managed instance.":::